typedb/typedb-docs/10-query/01b-pattern-negation.md

 Let us now look what will happen if we add an extra bit of information - we will specialise Tweety to be a penguin.
 If we now repeat our flying query, we will receive no answers.
 Consequently our previously derived fact no longer holds.

+This illustrates the fact that when using pattern negation in rules, we lose the guarantee of all our previous inferences being true upon addition of new information be it new data or rules.